dipanc1/chatapp/README.md

 #### use httponly cookies for refresh token
 #### refresh chat button
 #### if browser is not chrome give an error
+#### if camera permisson not given ask user to reload page and give permission

 ## Phone App